nager/Nager.EmailAuthentication/README.md

 # Nager.EmailAuthentication

-Nager.EmailAuthentication is a .NET library designed to parse and validate DMARC records easily.
+Nager.EmailAuthentication is a .NET library designed to parse and validate DMARC and DKIM easily.
 With built-in support for error handling and validation, this library simplifies working with email authentication configurations.

 ## Features

 - Parse DMARC records with comprehensive validation.
+- Parse DKIM Public Key records with comprehensive validation.
+- Parse DKIM Signatures with comprehensive validation.
 - Identify and report errors in DMARC configurations.
+- Identify and report errors in DKIM configurations.

 ## Installation